TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-09-how-to-get-the-most-valuable-feedback-you-can-get.md

 This is what I do for past 10 years and I'm very happy to share this little hack with you.

-**I write every 6 months with letter arrival a 1 year in the future**.
+**I write every 6 months (at least) with letter arrival a 1 year in the future**.
 If I write today, the letter would arrive October 8th, 2018.

 <img src="/assets/images/posts/2017/futureme/past.png" class="img-thumbnail">